JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 Schema customization
 --------------------

 The GeoServer WFS supports a *limited* amount of customization with regard to schema output.
 A custom schema can be used to:

 * Limit the attributes which are exposed in the feature type schema
 * :ref:`Changing <type_changing>` the types of attributes in the schema
-* Change the structure of the schema, for example changing the base feature type
+* Change the structure of the schema—for example changing the base feature type

-A mapped schema is customized by creating a file called ``schema.xsd`` in the appropriate feature type directory of the GeoServer data directory.
-As an simple example consider the use case of limiting the exposed attributes in the above dataset.
+A mapped schema may be customized by creating a file called ``schema.xsd`` in the appropriate feature type directory of the GeoServer data directory.

-It is useful to start with the default output as a base as it is a complete schema.
-With the feature type schema shown above, a ``GetFeature`` request would result in features that look like the following:
+For example, it may be useful to limit the exposed attributes in the above dataset.
+To start with, retrieve the default output as a benchmark of the complete schema.
+With the feature type schema listed above, the ``GetFeature`` request would be as follows:

 .. code-block:: xml